 Location: Wembley, London

-My seventy-fourth stadium of 2011 was on Wednesday 2nd November 2011 at Vale Farm in Wembley, London.
+My seventieth new ground of 2011 was on Wednesday 2nd November at Vale Farm in Wembley, London.
 The match was Hendon vs. Horsham in the Ryman Isthmian League Premier Division.

 Vale Farm is just over half a mile from Sudbury Town tube station on the Piccadilly Line although there are other tube stops also within walking distance from the ground.
 Wembley FC have played at Vale Farm since they were founded in 1946 and the venue was home to Hendon between 2008-2013 after they moved out of their Claremont Road ground after 82 years of football there.
 After the 2012/13 season Hendon moved onto a groundshare agreement with Harrow Borough FC.